frederic-perez/AmE-dictionary/data/dictionary.md

 __propped up__ _v_
 __propped__ _v_ :two::hammer:
 __propriety__
-__props__ :two::hammer: _Barton got props from his quarterback in his second career start._ _Martin gets props for merely staying on his bike ib this year's Tour de France._
+__props__ _pl n_ _slang_ :three::dart: Due respect; proper recognition.
+Often used in expressions of gratitude: _Props to my friends for helping me out.
+I'd like to give props to my manager._ _Barton got props from his quarterback in his second career start._ _Martin gets props for merely staying on his bike ib this year's Tour de France._
 __prosaic__
 __proselytism__ :astonished:
 __proselytize__ _v_ :five::pencil2::dart: Convert or attempt to convert (someone) from one religion, belief, or opinion to another. _Syn_ evangelize, convert :es: convertir